 What you will need?

-You will need some sort of receiver, interface, or mixer (as mentioned above), acting as a mediator/middle man of sorts, to transmit signal between the computer and the speakers.
+You will need some sort of receiver, interface, or mixer (as mentioned above), acting as a mediator/middle man of sorts, to transmit a signal between the computer and the speakers.

-Check out this in depth explanation of Bit depth vs. sample rate.
+Check out this in-depth explanation of Bit depth vs. sample rate.
 It goes into some of the logistics behind digital to analog, explaining specifically why you need an interface to communicate with your computer!